ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-11-13-cristiano-vs-messi-cars-yachts-private-jets.md

 ---

-## Featured Snippet: Who Owns More Cars, Yachts, and Private Jets?
+## Who Owns More Cars, Yachts, and Private Jets?

 **Cristiano Ronaldo** leads the luxury race with over **20 high-end cars**, a **$7 million yacht**, and a **Gulfstream G650 private jet** worth nearly **$65 million**.
 Meanwhile, **Lionel Messi** owns around **15 luxury cars**, a **$3 million yacht**, and a **Gulfstream V private jet** worth about **$50 million**.
 Ronaldo’s obsession with supercars and luxury lifestyle places him ahead in the **Messi car vs Ronaldo car** battle.